eddiesankey/tauri-react-deno-monorepo/README.md

 ```
     ./replace.sh <new project name>
 ```
-To replace istances of trdm in the project structure and relevant files
+To replace instances of trdm in the project structure and relevant files

+**The command above must be done before installing/compiling**

 Finally